-My name is Peach.
+My name is Anjalee.
 In October 2015, at the age of 26, I resigned from my job as a junior doctor in the NHS.
 Now I’m a writer, business consultant and mentor for career-questioning doctors.

 Despite all the political turmoil surrounding junior doctor contracts, and the threat of worsening working conditions, the government’s idiocy was not the only reason I left.

 It had been a long time coming.
 I never really wanted to be a doctor, but when you’re 15 years old and choosing your GCSEs at school, it’s very difficult not to be influenced by the people around you who tell you that you’re good at science, and therefore you should do medicine.